majjihari/bash/README.md

 ```
 all the avialable installers can be used.

-# to install full jumpscale on host machine
+# To install full jumpscale on host machine
 ```bash
 ZInstall_host_js9_full
 ```